watertap-org/watertap/docs/technical_reference/tools/loopTool.rst

                   param: fs.costing.reverse_osmosis.membrane_cost
                   lower_limit: 10
                   upper_limit: 30
-               factor_membrane_replacement:
-                  type: UniformSample
-                  param: fs.costing.reverse_osmosis.factor_membrane_replacement
-                  lower_limit: 0.1
-                  upper_limit: 0.2
                num_samples: 10

 Setting up the loopTool
 -------------------------------------

-To loopTool can be exuted by passing in the flowsheet functions, yaml file, and save locations into the loopTool, as well as additional optional arguments:
+To loopTool can be excuted by passing in the flowsheet functions, yaml file, and save locations into the loopTool, as well as additional optional arguments:

    * loop_file (required): .yaml config file that contains iterative loops to run
    * solver (optional): solver to use in model, default uses watertap solver